Humidificadores y vaporizadores

 Humidifiers, vaporizers, air filters, and air purifiers can help soothe or reduce the unpleasant symptoms associated with sinus problems, allergies, coughs, and the common cold.
 CVS offers a wide selection of the best humidifiers and vaporizers to help you find relief.
 Read on to learn more about how these beneficial products work and what they can do to help you feel better.

 Humidifiers may help soothe minor health problems caused by dry air indoors, such as dry sinuses.
 So, how does a humidifier work?
 Humidifiers work by emitting water vapor or steam to increase moisture in the surrounding air.
 Using a home humidifier may help you feel more comfortable if you have a cold, if you have nasal congestion, or if you have dry sinus passages.
 While there are certainly many humidifier benefits, if you have allergies to indoor allergens such as dust mites or mold, you should talk to your doctor before using a humidifier.
 Because humidifiers add moisture to the air, they create the perfect warm and wet conditions that dust mites love, which could spell disaster for you and your indoor allergies!
 Not overusing your humidifier may help.
-Also, to prevent the growth of mold spores and bacteria, it is important to clean your humidifier and change the filter regularly.
+You may also be wondering how to prevent mold in the humidifier.
+We recommend cleaning your humidifier and changing the humidifier filter regularly.
 You should refer to the cleaning instructions that come with the product and follow them carefully.
 Your doctor may be able to offer additional suggestions about how to enjoy the benefits of a home humidifier without worsening your allergies.

-There is no single best humidifier.
-Instead, there are multiple types of cheap humidifiers available on the market so that you can choose the one that best fits your needs.
+There is no single best humidifier as that is based off the users preference, but there are multiple types of cheap humidifiers, big humidifiers, and small humidifiers so you can choose the one that best fits your needs.
 A warm mist humidifier emits a warm, soothing mist that can be seen and felt, which some people may appreciate.
 Warm mist humidifiers work by boiling water and then emitting the warm steam into the room.
 Warm mist humidifiers may help ease the respiratory symptoms of a cold or flu, and are often quieter than many cool mist humidifiers.
 Warm mist humidifiers sometimes produce a steam that gets rather hot, so use caution around children.
 You should always place warm mist humidifiers in a secure location away from a child's reach and clean the unit frequently to prevent the buildup of mold and bacteria.

 A cool mist humidifier emits a cool mist that some people may find easier to breathe as compared to a warm mist, which can sometimes feel cloying.
 Cool mist humidifiers require frequent filter changes to keep mold and algae from building up and certain models may be somewhat noisy.
 However, many people appreciate the cool temperature of the mist that is produced.
 Evaporative humidifiers are a type of cool mist humidifier that produces a cool mist using a fan to blow air over a wet wick, while impeller humidifiers produce a cool mist using a rotating disk.
 Un ultrasonic humidifier is another type of cool mist humidifier that uses ultrasonic vibrations to produce the cool mist.
 Ultrasonic humidifiers are the quietest type, which makes them well-suited for use in a bedroom or home office space.
 While they are very popular because of their quiet operation, it is important to note that because ultrasonic humidifiers do not contain a filter and do not boil the water used, they carry a higher risk of breeding mold and bacteria.
 It is extra important to clean them thoroughly - otherwise, your humidifier could end up disseminating mold spores and bacteria all throughout your room!